 In order to complete all requirements, summer school attendance is required between the first and second years for Reynolda Campus students.
 Online Campus students are able to complete the program in three years by continuing course work in the fall, spring, and summer semesters.
 In addition to academic coursework, students work an average of 20 hours each week in an internship in either a school or clinical mental health setting.
 Internships occur during the second year of the Reynolda Campus program and during semesters eight and nine for Online Campus students.
 All courses for full-time students are offered on the Reynolda Campus of Wake Forest University.
 None of the required Reynolda Campus courses are offered in a long-distance format or at night or on weekends.
 All classes for the Online Campus program are offered in a long-distance, online delivery format.

 Continuance in the program and admission to candidacy are based on success in academic courses and on personal, ethical, and performance considerations.
-Graduates are eligible to sit for the National Certified Counselor examination.
-Those who complete the School Counseling Program are eligible to apply for licensure with the North Carolina Department of Public Instruction.
+Graduates are eligible to sit for the National Counselor Exam (NCE) and/or the National Clinical Mental Health Counselor Exam (NCMHCE).
+Those who complete the School Counseling track are eligible to apply for licensure with the North Carolina Department of Public Instruction.
 As a CACREP-accredited program, the program of study through the Department of Counseling generally meets the licensure requirements for other states.
-However, certain states may have other requirements.
+However, certain states may have additional requirements.
 For example, Florida requires a course in Human Sexuality.
 It is the responsibility of the student to check with their state licensing boards to determine what requirements are necessary and to plan for meeting those requirements, if any.
 State licensing information can be accessed through the American Counseling Association.